 Physical Demands and Safety Considerations

 As both partners age, physical strain becomes a key concern.
-Tasks such as lifting, assisting with transfers, or helping a spouse move around the home can increase the risk of injury for spousal caregivers.
+Tasks such as lifting, assisting with transfers, helping a spouse get in and out of bed, or supporting movement around the home can increase the risk of injury for caregivers.
+Back strain, shoulder injuries, and falls are particularly common when one person is trying to manage physical assistance alone.

 {SafetyNote}